Learning Disability Today

 Choice making with multiple learning disabilities

-We make 1000’s of decisions every single day.
-Some we make silently and act or them, or not.
-Others we make known to others, verbally or non-verbally; those who know us well can often tell even if we don’t state it!
+Choice making is recurrent in life.
+We make thousands of decisions every single day.
+Some we make silently and act on, or not.
+Others we make known to others, verbally or nonverbally; those who know us well can often tell even if we don’t state it!

 “By truly engaging, communicating and listening, we all will be able to be much more responsive.”

-Personally, I can wake up in the morning and make a decision about getting up and what I’ll do when I get up.
-When I’m working, I have a commitment to my employer and colleagues to get to work on time and be ready for whatever I’m doing with the right equipment and resources.
+I can wake up in the morning and decide whether to get up and what I’ll do when I get up.
+When working, I commit to my employer and colleagues to get to work on time and be ready for whatever I do with the right equipment and resources.
 That ‘pressure’ ensures I continue to enjoy being employed in a job I love.
-So there are decisions which are not simply to meet my own needs, but impact positively or negatively on others and mean I stay engaged with my community and social circles.
+So, there are decisions that are not simply to meet my own needs but also to have a positive or negative impact on others and mean I stay engaged with my community and social circles.

-Some decisions, in our own free time, are to meet our own need to relax, socialise, enjoy our hobbies and interests – and maybe to ensure we can enjoy time and company with those people that are most important to us.
-We can simply say “I fancy doing…” and just do it.
+Some decisions in our free time are to meet our need to relax, socialise, enjoy our hobbies and interests, and maybe to ensure we can enjoy time and company with those most important to us.
+We can simply say, “I fancy doing…” and just do it.

 Support